kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 the scheduler does not actively pack compatible claims onto already-locked devices.
-Where domain-specific validation is feasible, cluster administrators can use `DeviceClass` CEL selectors to restrict which attribute values are accepted (e.g., constraining subnet IDs to a known set) — this is an admin-side guardrail against rare or arbitrary values poisoning devices.
+Where domain-specific validation is feasible, cluster administrators can use `DeviceClass` CEL selectors to restrict which affinity values are accepted (e.g., constraining subnet IDs to a known set) — this is an admin-side guardrail against rare or arbitrary values poisoning devices.
 Affinity-aware preference (within-node) and a Score contribution (cross-node) are planned as a beta-scope addition to